alibabacloud-howto/apsara-video-live-demo/README.md

 You can test the web application by browsing to its URL (e.g. https://livevideo.my-sample-domain.xyz).

-TODO: create a section about scaling and support (provide a contact email address).
+TODO: create a section about scaling.

+## Support
+Don't hesitate to [contact us](mailto:projectdelivery@alibabacloud.com) if you have questions or remarks.